Datalog and Constraint Satisfaction with Infinite Templates: Introduction

-The vast majority of the known results regarding Datalog programs only takes the number of variables per rule into account.
-In this work, we are interested in capturing a finer distinction, in which the number of variables in the head of the rule plays an important role.
-The double parameterization where we consider both the number $l$ of variables per head and the number $k$ of variables per rule, is less common, but more general, and has already been considered in the literature on constraint satisfaction and Datalog~\cite{FederVardi}.
+An important measure for the complexity of a Datalog program is the maximal number $k$ of variables per rule (see e.g.~\cite{GroheThesis}).
+On structures of size $n$, such a Datalog program can be evaluated in time $O(n^{k+1})$.
+(Hence, a fixed Datalog program can be evaluated in time polynomial in $n$.)
+In this work, we are interested in capturing a finer distinction, and study the expressive power of Datalog depending both on the maximal number $k$ of variables per rule and on the maximal number $l$ of variables \emph{in the head} of the rules.
+Such Datalog programs are said to have \emph{width $(l,k)$}.
+The Datalog program shown above, for instance, has width $(2,3)$.
+The double parameterization is less common, but more general, and has already been considered in the literature on constraint satisfaction and Datalog~\cite{FederVardi}.

-For finite templates $\Gamma$, it has been shown that there is a tight connection between the expressive power of Datalog, finite variable logics, the so-called existential $k$-pebble game, and bounded hypertree duality; these concepts will be introduced in Section~\ref{sect:defs} and the mentioned connection will be formally stated in Section~\ref{sect:negative}.